A Guide to play the E Major Scale on Guitar

 e-major-scale-notes-fret-board-diagram-w

-As is the case with all major scales, the 3rd and 4th notes and the 7th and 8th notes in the E major scale have the same interval – a semi-tone.
+As is the case with all major scales, the 3rd and 4th notes and the 7th and 8th e major scale notes have the same interval – a semi-tone.
 This means these two sets of notes are also the closest to each other.
-This may come in handy next time you try to recall the notes in the E major scale.
+This may come in handy next time you try to recall the notes in the e major.
 You may also refer to the tablatures below to play the notes in the E major scale.

 e-major-scale-notes-tabs-with-white-bg-w

-Now, let’s see how to properly play the E major scale involving two octaves.
+Now, let’s see how to properly play the E major scale notes on guitar involving two octaves.

 e-major-scale-open-position-fret-board-diagram-w

-To play the notes in the open position of the E major scale, position your fretting hand near the guitar nut to facilitate the use of your pointer, middle and ring fingers to play the notes on the 1st, 2nd and 4th frets across all the strings.
+To play the e major scale notes in the open position, keep your fretting hand near the guitar nut to facilitate the use of your pointer, middle and ring fingers to play the notes on the 1st, 2nd and 4th frets across all the strings.
 Look at the tablatures provided below.
 They have italic numbers at the top.
 These numbers represent the fingers to be used to play the scales.
 Here’s what they stand for:

 1 – pointer/index finger 2 – middle finger